-For a wide range of Croatian experiences, including the rich, diverse heritage of the Roman, Greek, Venetian and Ottoman eras, along with excursions through Montenegro, Bosnia and Herzegovina, don’t miss this magical adventure.
+An exciting collection of Croatian experiences, including the rich, diverse heritage of the Roman, Greek, Venetian and Ottoman eras, with excursions through Montenegro, Bosnia and Herzegovina.

-Enjoy fascinating guided tours in places like ancient Split, medieval Dubrovnik and historic Mostar, as well as experiencing spectacular nature in Krka Waterfalls National Park, where you can swim underneath magnificent cascades if you wish.
-Take in the view from the fortress in Hvar town, discover hidden villages and explore the World Heritage Site of Kotor, which looks as if its sandwiched in the heart of a volcanic crater.
+Enjoy fascinating guided tours in ancient Split, medieval Dubrovnik and historic Mostar, as well as experiencing spectacular nature in Krka Waterfalls National Park, where you can swim underneath magnificent falls.
+Take in the view from the fortress in Hvar, discover hidden villages and explore the World Heritage Site of Kotor.

 |Private tour of Diocletian's Palace, Split & explore the Old Town.||Split|